OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

     (cells with connections to wells) are added to the set of range filtered cells.
   - *All On* will add the cells from all wells disregarding the individual settings on the well.
   - *All Off* will prevent any well cells to be added.
-  - *Individually* Will respect the individual settings for each well, and add the cells from the wells with this option set on.
+  - *Individually* will respect the individual settings for each well, and add the cells from the wells with this option set on.
 -  **Use Well Fence** and
 -  **Well Fence direction** Controls whether to add extensions of the well cells in the I, J or K direction to the set of range filtered cells
 - **Well head** These options control the appearance and position of the well labels and and symbols of the top of the well